bablokb/jasper-install/Readme.md

   - New download-address for phonetisaurus
   - only compile necessary binary for phonetisaurus
   - New download-address for phonetisaurus FST model
+  - create default profile.yml with all configuration-options (non-active STT/TTS-engines are added as comments)

 Cloning the installation
 ------------------------